DataDog/documentation/content/en/security/upcoming_changes_notification_rules.md

 ## Signals deprecation for CSM Misconfigurations

-Currently, notifications for [CSM Misconfigurations][2] can only be configured for detection rules that have signals enabled.
+Currently, notifications for [CSM Misconfigurations][2] can only be configured for detection rules that have signals enabled, as shown in the following diagram:

+**Current workflow**:

+{{< img src="security/csm/notification_rules_old_workflow.png" alt="Diagram that shows the current workflow for enabling notifications for CSM Misconfigurations" width="80%">}}

 As part of the upcoming changes to notification rules, you will no longer be required to enable signals in order to generate notifications.
+The new workflow is shown in the following diagram:

+**New workflow**:

+{{< img src="security/csm/notification_rules_new_workflow.png" alt="Diagram that shows the new workflow for enabling notifications for CSM Misconfigurations" width="100%">}}

 This change will have the following impact on how notifications are generated for CSM Misconfigurations:

 1. You will now be able to specify misconfiguration as a source type when creating notification rules.
-1. Signals will no longer be generated for CSM Misconfigurations.
+2. Signals will no longer be generated for CSM Misconfigurations.
 This also means that notifications can no longer be enabled for individual detection rules.

+<div class="alert alert-warning">Due to this change in behavior, you may notice an increase in the number of notifications generated.
+If the conditions set in a notification rule will result in a high number of notifications, a warning message is displayed in the <strong>Preview of Matching Results</strong> panel.</div>

-1. Support for CSM Misconfigurations signals will be deprecated in late 2024.
+3. Support for CSM Misconfigurations signals will be deprecated in late 2024.
 Legacy signals will be retained for 15 months from their trigger date (free of charge).

 ## Notification rules source types selector

-When you create a notification rule, you will now be required to choose between two different source types (finding or signal).
+When you create a notification rule, you will now be required to choose between two different source types: Vulnerability or Threat (Signal).

-- A finding represents a potential security flaw in your infrastructure.
+- A vulnerability represents a potential security flaw in your infrastructure.
-- A signal represents suspicious activity that poses an active threat against your infrastructure.
+- A threat (signal) represents suspicious activity that poses an active threat against your infrastructure.

-{{< img src="security/csm/notification_rules_new_selectors.png" alt="New source types for notification rules" width="75%">}}
+{{< img src="security/csm/notification_rules_new_selectors_2.png" alt="New source types for notification rules" width="75%">}}

 ## Additional changes